thejacer87/openmediavault-docs/administration/storage/smart.rst

 SMART
 #####

-Modern hard disks drives (and SSD's) have firmware inside that reports several attributes (usually called S.M.A.R.T values) through sensors that are relevant to assest the device condition.
-Those values and what they mean are explained by `here <https://en.wikipedia.org/wiki/S.M.A.R.T.>`_.
+Modern hard disks drives (and SSD's) have firmware inside that reports several attributes (usually called S.M.A.R.T values) through sensors that are relevant to assess the device condition.
+Those values and what they mean are explained `here <https://en.wikipedia.org/wiki/S.M.A.R.T.>`_.
 Not all drives report the same amount of attributes, but all of them report some common ones which are known to be the bests for assesing health [1]_.

 There are several tools for accessing those attributes. |omv| reads and monitors hard drives smart values using smartmontools [2]_.